shieldfy-archive/nodejs-agent/README.md

     debug : false,
     interval : 10000
 });
+// add the next line if you using express framework, please include shieldfy middleware as following for more protaction and performance. app.use(shieldfy.expressMiddleware);
 ```
 - interval => the number of mille seconds which SDK should check our API every this interval of time for new vulenrable package.